openpracticelibrary/openpracticelibrary/user_story_mapping.md

 User Story Mapping is an evolution of the traditional Agile backlog, [made popular by Jeff Patton in 2008](http://jpattonassociates.com/the-new-backlog/).
 It's an effective practice for creating lightweight release plans that can drive standard Agile delivery practices.
 At the end of user story mapping, you should have:

 - A backlog of scope items (captured as stories or simply feature titles) the team believes can be delivered in the planning window.
-This means some items will be place dout of scope
+This means some items will be placed out of scope
 - The backlog "sliced" into ~3 iterations, such that it forms the outline of plan
 - Enough detail in the first iteration of the plan to get started with the work